avyboy/aresmush/features/handles.md

 # What are Handles?

 Handles are an experiment in social media for MUSHing.
 A handle is your **OOC** identity.
+You can think of it as your AresMUSH account.
 It represents you, the player.
 You can **link** characters to your handle - even across multiple games - so that other players know who you are.

 # But why?

-There are some MU sub-communities where the players all know each other, and every time a new game opens there's a mad scramble to reconnect with old friends and figure out who everybody is.
+There are some MU sub-communities where the players all know each other.
+Every time a new game opens there's a mad scramble to reconnect with old friends and figure out who everybody is.
 Wouldn't it be nice if the game provided tools to help you do that?

 Also, anyone who's been MUSHing for a long time has probably seen bbposts like:  "Looking for SoAndSo from SuchAndSuchMUSH."
 Games close, people drift.
 Wouldn't it be nice to have a system that made it easier to find each other and stay in touch?